turingschool/career-development-curriculum/module_four/pd_kickoff.md

 * Understand the scope and sequence of Module 4 Professional Development and what support looks like this module
 * Discover the use and importance of M4 PD peer groups & coaches
 * Utilize strategies for managing time for the job search during module
-* Give and receive feedback on cover letter drafts

 ### Module 4 Professional Development Scope & Sequence
 You're starting your final module at Turing, and we aim to set you up with structured support to help you navigate this successfully.
 However, you are the driver of your own job search -- take advantage of all of the tools and resources listed here!